SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 1. From the Automation Overview by pressing any of the illuminated pads
 2. By turning select
 5. By pressing shift + the shortcut pad corresponding to the parameter you want to edit
-9. Once you select a Parameter, it will be remembered and stored on a per clip basis unless you go back to the Automation Overview.
+9. Once you select a Parameter in the Automation Clip View, it will be remembered and stored on a per clip basis unless you go back to the Automation Overview.
 This means that if you are editing a Parameter and go back to the regular Clip View, Song View or Arranger View, when you transition back to the Automation Clip View it will open the last Parameter that you were editing in the Automation Editor.
 Similarly if you were last on the Automation Overview it will remember that.

 > **Note:** This information is saved with the song.

 ## Automation Editor

 The Automation Editor enables you to view and edit parameter automation values.

+- For Arranger, automations are recorded on a song arrangement basis

 - For Synths, MIDI and Audio clips, automations are recorded/edited on a clip basis (e.g. not on a per note row basis).